 In addition, we may be subject to patient privacy laws by both the federal government and the states in which we conduct our business.
 For example, HIPAA, as amended by the Health Information Technology for Economic and Clinical Health Act of 2009 ("HITECH") and their respective implementing regulations, imposes requirements on certain covered healthcare providers, health plans, and healthcare clearinghouses as well as their respective business associates that perform services for them that involve the use, or disclosure of, individually identifiable health information, relating to the privacy, security and transmission of individually identifiable health information.
-HITECH also created new tiers of civil monetary penalties, amended HIPAA to make civil and criminal penalties directly applicable to business associates, and gave state attorneys general new authority to file civil actions for damages or injunctions in federal courts to enforce the federal HIPAA laws and seek attorneys' fees and costs associated with pursuing federal civil actions In addition to HIPAA, as amended by HITECH, and their respective implementing regulations, California recently enacted the California Consumer Privacy Act ("CCPA") which creates new individual privacy rights for California consumers (as defined in the law) and places increased privacy and security obligations on entities handling personal data of consumers or households.
+HITECH also created new tiers of civil monetary penalties, amended HIPAA to make civil and criminal penalties directly applicable to business associates, and gave state attorneys general new authority to file civil actions for damages or injunctions in federal courts to enforce the federal HIPAA laws and seek attorneys' fees and costs associated with pursuing federal civil actions.
+In addition to HIPAA, as amended by HITECH, and their respective implementing regulations, California recently enacted the California Consumer Privacy Act ("CCPA") which creates new individual privacy rights for California consumers (as defined in the law) and places increased privacy and security obligations on entities handling personal data of consumers or households.
 The CCPA requires covered companies to provide certain disclosures to consumers about its data collection, use and sharing practices, and to provide affected California residents with ways to opt-out of certain sales or transfers of personal information.
 While there is currently an exception for protected health information that is subject to HIPAA, as currently written, the CCPA may impact our business activities.
 The California Attorney General has proposed draft regulations, which have not been finalized to date, that may further impact our business activities if they are adopted.
-The uncertainty surr
+The uncertainty surrounding the implementation of CCPA exemplifies the vulnerability of our business to the evolving regulatory environment related to personal data and protected health information.

 We face potential product liability, and, if successful claims are brought against us, we may incur substantial liability and costs.
-If the use of our product candidates harms patients, or is perceived to harm patients even when such harm is unrelated to our product candidates, our marketing approvals could be revoked or otherwise negatively impacted and we could be subject to costly and damaging product liability claims.
+If the use of our products or product candidates harms patients, or is perceived to harm patients even when such harm is unrelated to our products or product candidates, our marketing approvals could be revoked or otherwise negatively impacted and we could be subject to costly and damaging product liability claims.

-The use of our product candidates in clinical studies and the sale of any products for which we obtain marketing approval exposes us to the risk of product liability claims.
-Product liability claims might be brought against us by patients participating in clinical trials, consumers, healthcare providers, pharmaceutical companies or others selling or otherwise coming into contact with our product candidates.
-There is a risk that our product candidates may induce adverse events.
+The use of our product candidates in clinical studies and the sale of products for which we have obtained marketing approval exposes us to the risk of product liability claims.
+Product liability claims might be brought against us by patients participating in clinical trials, consumers, healthcare providers, pharmaceutical companies or others selling or otherwise coming into contact with our products and product candidates.
+There is a risk that our products and product candidates may induce adverse events.
 If we cannot successfully defend against product liability claims, we could incur substantial liability and costs.
 In addition, regardless of merit or eventual outcome, product liability claims may result in:

 - impairment of our business reputation;

 - withdrawal of clinical study participants;

-- · costs due to related litigation;
+- costs due to related litigation;

 - · distraction of management's attention from our primary business;

 - substantial monetary awards to patients or other claimants;

-- the inability to develop our product candidates or commercialize any approved product; and
+- · the inability to develop our product candidates or commercialize our approved products; and

 - decreased demand for any approved product.